North Central Airlines Flight 458: Aircraft

 The aircraft involved was a Convair CV-580 (registration N2045), c/n 369, which Convair had completed as a CV-440 Metropolitan on October 8, 1956.
 It was converted to a standard CV-580 in July 1968.
 As a CV-580, it entered service with North Central Airlines on August 9, 1968.
 The crash destroyed the aircraft.

 Casualties

 Three crew members - the captain, the first officer and a flight attendant - and 24 passengers died in the crash.
 One crew member (a flight attendant) and 17 passengers survived, all with injuries.
-Several airline employees, as well as members of a boys' drum and bugle corps group, were on the ground in the vicinity of the hangar or in the hangar bay at the time of the crash; none of the airline employees were harmed, but seven of the boys were injured, and one of them died nine days later.
+Several airline employees, as well as members of a boys' drum and bugle corps group named the Des Plaines Vanguard, were on the ground in the vicinity of the hangar or in the hangar bay at the time of the crash; none of the airline employees were harmed, but seven of the boys were injured, and one of them died nine days later.

 Investigation

 The National Transportation Safety Board conducted an investigation of the accident that lasted almost 23 months.
 Its report, released on November 12, 1970, blamed the crash on "Spatial disorientation of the captain precipitated by atmospheric refraction of either the approach lights or landing lights at a critical point in the approach wherein the crew was transitioning between flying by reference to flight instruments and by visual reference to the ground."

 The NTSB noted that the captain of Flight 458, although experienced, had relatively few hours of experience as the pilot-in-command in CV-580s and that a captain more experienced with the CV-580 might have recognized the growing danger of a stall sooner and avoided the crash.
 It recommended that Federal Aviation Administration regulations be amended to require pilots to have more flying hours and landing experience in a given type of aircraft before being released from "high minima" landing requirements when serving as pilot-in-command in that type.